dhermes/bezier/DEVELOPMENT.rst

 Slow Tests
 ==========

-To run unit tests without tests that have been (explicitly) marked slow, use the ``--ignore-slow`` flag:
+To run unit tests without test cases that have been (explicitly) marked slow, use the ``--ignore-slow`` flag:

 .. code-block:: console